Spiffo/be_alert/custom_components/be_alert/to_do.md

 # DONE: zone or device alerts should be boolean sensors: alerting or not alerting

-# TODO: before you call the webservice, check if there are any sensors or binary sensors that exist under this integration
+# NOT DOING: before you call the webservice, check if there are any sensors or binary sensors that exist under this integration

 # DONE: check if unloading a sensor actually happens

-# TODO: Can you help me create a `hacs.json` file for this integration?
+# DONE: Can you help me create a `hacs.json` file for this integration?

+# DONE: Review the readme to see if it needs any changes since the last changes to the integration.

+# DONE: in the device dropdown, what kind of devices are there?
+It seems also persons can be selected?